 Learn more about Gum Graft Donor Tissue Vs Own Tissue for Gum Recession here.

-Exposed tooth root treatment in San Diego
+Exposed tooth root treatment at San Diego Periodontics & Implant Dentistry

 If you have increased sensitivity to eating and drinking certain foods and beverages or you notice any other symptoms of an exposed tooth root, it’s important to seek treatment before it gets worse.
 San Diego Periodontics & Implant Dentistry specializes in treating receding gums, and our team of experienced professionals can explain all the options available for treatment, including gum grafts.